marcelxyz/php-XmlDigitalSignature/README.md

 Public RSA PEM certificates, on the other hand, can be converted to XML format using [https://superdry.apphb.com/tools/online-rsa-key-converter](https://superdry.apphb.com/tools/online-rsa-key-converter).

+## Usage

+Once you have generated your keys and configured the environment then you are ready to start loading keys and adding objects.
+The methods are explained below.

 ### Loading the generated keys

-Once you have generated the appropriate private, public and XML keys (if necessary), you can load them using the `XmlDsig\XmlDigitalSignature::loadPrivateKey()`, `XmlDsig\XmlDigitalSignature::loadPublicKey()`, `XmlDsig\XmlDigitalSignature::loadPublicXmlKey()` methods, respectively.
+Once you have generated the appropriate private, public and XML keys (if necessary), you can load them using the `XmlDsig\XmlDigitalSignature.loadPrivateKey()`, `XmlDsig\XmlDigitalSignature.loadPublicKey()`, `XmlDsig\XmlDigitalSignature.loadPublicXmlKey()` methods, respectively.

-## Adding objects
+### Adding objects

-Object data (strings or DOMNodes) can be added to the XML document using the `XmlDsig\XmlDigitalSignature::addObject()` method.
+Object data (strings or DOMNodes) can be added to the XML document using the `XmlDsig\XmlDigitalSignature.addObject()` method.
 If the value of the object needs to be hashed, be sure to pass `true` as the third paramater of the aforementioned method.

 The resulting data will be placed inside of an `<Object/>` node, and an appropriate `<Reference/>` element set will be generated, containing the digest of the object.

-## Signing the document
+### Signing the document

-What may seem trivial by now, you sign the generated XML document using the `XmlDsig\XmlDigitalSignature::sign()` method.
+What may seem trivial by now, you sign the generated XML document using the `XmlDsig\XmlDigitalSignature.sign()` method.
 Of course, be sure to watch out for the return values of the method and any exceptions it might throw.

-## Verifying the signatures
+### Verifying the signatures

-In turn, signatures may be verified using the `XmlDsig\XmlDigitalSignature::verify()` method.
+In turn, signatures may be verified using the `XmlDsig\XmlDigitalSignature.verify()` method.

-## Returning the document
+### Returning the document

-`XmlDsig\XmlDigitalSignature::getSignedDocument()` returns the canonicalized XML markup, as a string.
+`XmlDsig\XmlDigitalSignature.getSignedDocument()` returns the canonicalized XML markup as a string.

-## Verifying the document validity
+### Verifying the document validity

-Other than writing a whole parser to verify the generated document, I recommend that you use this online tool: [http://www.aleksey.com/xmlsec/xmldsig-verifier.html](http://www.aleksey.com/xmlsec/xmldsig-verifier.html).
+To test XML digital signatures with the public key contained in the document I recommend that you use this online tool: [http://www.aleksey.com/xmlsec/xmldsig-verifier.html](http://www.aleksey.com/xmlsec/xmldsig-verifier.html).